fetchai/agents-aea/docs/weather-skills.md

 ## Demo 3: Ethereum ledger payment

-A demo to run the same scenario but with a true ledger transaction on Fetch.ai test net.
+A demo to run the same scenario but with a true ledger transaction on the Ethereum Ropsten `testnet`.
 This demo assumes the weather client trusts the weather station to send the weather data upon successful payment.

 ### Create the weather station (ledger version)